 When applying, always be specific and make your intentions for the position clear.
 The last thing you want is for an employer to think you will be working there full time throughout the year.
 Another thing to keep in mind is informing your future employer of any other jobs you may have for the summer.
 That way there are no scheduling conflicts.

-Another easy summer task to check of is volunteering.
-Check out Why You Must Volunteer in College and How to do it to learn more!
+❤️Another way to spend your summer is volunteering.
+Check out Why You Must Volunteer in College and How to do it to learn more.

-If you are still trying to decide what to do with your major, check out How to Find the Perfect Career in your Major!
+🎓Trying to decide what to do after college?
+Check out How to Find the Perfect Career in your Major.